With Acronis Universal Restore you can recover the image of your system to a machine with dissimilar hardware

 - Migration to a machine with dissimilar hardware;

-- Real-to-virtual and virtual-to-real computer migration for system recovery, testing and other purposes.
+- Real-to-virtual and virtual-to-real computer migration for system recovery, as well as testing and other purposes.

 Before restoring an image of your operating system, please ensure the following:

 - You have Acronis Bootable Media with Acronis Universal Restore.
-If you do not, please Install Acronis True Image Home 2010 Plus Pack.
-See Installation of Acronis Plus Pack for Acronis True Image Home 2010;
+See Acronis True Image 2014: Creating Acronis Bootable Media;

-- You have drivers for the hard disk drive controller or chipset drivers for the new computer.
+- You have mass storage drivers for the new computer.
+If you have a specific hard drive controller such as SAS, RAID or SCSI, you also need to download drivers for them.
 These drivers are critical for booting the operating system.
-You can download the drivers for your motherboard on the Vendor's web-site.
-Please note, if you downloaded the drivers in *.exe, *.cab, *.zip format, you should extract them first.
+You can download the drivers on the Vendor's web-site.
+Please note, if you downloaded the drivers in *.exe, *.cab, *.zip format, you should extract them first using a third-party application (e.g. free 7-zip or any other)..
 The driver files should have the *.inf, *.sys or *.oem extensions.

 Restoring system backup with Acronis Universal Restore:

-- Boot from Acronis Bootable Media and select Acronis True Image Home (Full version):
+- Boot from Acronis Bootable Media and select Acronis True Image 2014:

-- On the Acronis True Image Home 2010 home screen, select Recover -> My Disks:
+- On the home screen, select Recover -> My Disks:

-- Select the backup of your system partition that you would like to restore (in *.tib or *.vhd format):
+- Select the backup of your system partition that you would like to restore: